portiny/portiny/packages/elasticsearch/docs/en/index.md

 }
 ```

-More examples and Elastica documentation can be found at [elastica.io](http://elastica.io/) [very outdated but official source :(] or [Ruflin/Elastica](https://github.com/ruflin/Elastica) [official Github project page].
+More examples and Elastica documentation can be found at [elastica.io](http://elastica.io/) (very outdated but official source) or [Ruflin/Elastica](https://github.com/ruflin/Elastica) (official Github project page).